timonwong/SublimeAlternate/README.rst

 Introduction
 ============
-Alternate is a simple working in progress plugin for Sublime Text 2.
+SublimeAlternate is a simple working in progress plugin for Sublime Text 2.
 It provides simple ways to alternate files (like swithing .c to .h) by keyboard shortcuts quickly.

 Installation